nhunghoang0201/Analyzing-Payment-Performance-and-Transaction-Behaviors-for-an-E-Wallet-Company-using-Python/README.md

 #### ***3.3.1 Top 3 Products by Volume***
 **Purpose:** Identify which products generate the highest payment volume.
 This helps prioritize operational focus, marketing resources

 **Code**:
 <img width="911" height="148" alt="image" src="https://github.com/user-attachments/assets/8ec60406-dbad-4cbc-b595-36e840596da0" />

 **Answer:**  Top 3 Products is 1976, 429, 372.

 **Insight:**
 - We found that only **3 products** (IDs: 1976, 429, 372) make up the **majority of total payment volume**.

 - In other words, almost all the money comes from just a few products.

-- 👉 Why this matters: If one of these products has a problem (system error, fraud, downtime), the company could lose a lot of money quickly.
+- 👉 **Why this matters**: If one of these products has a problem (system error, fraud, downtime), the company could lose a lot of money quickly.

-- ✅ What to do: Keep these products running smoothly, monitor them daily, and maybe create backup plans.
+- ✅ **What to do**: Keep these products running smoothly, monitor them daily, and maybe create backup plans.

 ---